Topological Phases and Curvature-Driven Pattern Formation in Cholesteric Shells: Model

 \subsection{Dimensionless numbers}

-The dimensionless numbers determining the behaviour of the system are as follows: \emph{(i)} the reduced temperature $\tau={9(3-\chi)}/{\chi}$, \emph{(ii)} the chirality strength $\kappa=\sqrt{108 q_0^2 L /(A_0 \chi)}$ proportional to the ratio between cholesteric pitch and nematic coherence length $\xi_n=\sqrt{L/A_0}$~\cite{alexander2009,Wright89}, and \emph{(iii)} the ratio between shell radius and cholesteric pitch, $R/p_0$~\cite{depablo2015}.
-Moreover, we choose parameters so that the interface thickness $\xi_\phi \ll p_0$.
-In fully 3D systems and for $\tau<\tau_c(\kappa)=\frac{1}{8} \left[1-4 \kappa^2 + \left(1+ 4 \kappa^2/3\right)^{3/2} \right]$, Eq.~\eqref{eqn:freeEchol} is minimised by the helical phase that manifests itself as unidirectional twisting of liquid crystalline molecules and with equilibrium pitch $p_0=2\pi q_0^{-1}$.
-As $\tau$ is increased over $0.8 \tau_c({\kappa=0})$, the system enters the isotropic phase.
-In full 3D unbounded space, blue phases (BP) are found for sufficiently large chirality between the helical and the isotropic phase\cite{brazovskii1975phase}.
-In 2D, the analogous parameter regime results into the formation of a regular half-skyrmion lattice with hexagonal symmetry~\cite{Metselaar2018,julia2019}.
+The dimensionless numbers determining the behaviour of the system are as follows: \emph{(i)} the reduced temperature $\tau={9(3-\chi)}/{\chi}$, \emph{(ii)} the chirality strength $\kappa=\sqrt{108 q_0^2 L /(A_0 \chi)}$ proportional to the ratio between cholesteric pitch and nematic coherence length $\xi_n=\sqrt{L/A_0}$~\cite{alexander2009,Wright89}, and \emph{(iii)} the ratio between shell radius and cholesteric pitch, $R/p_0$~\cite{depablo2015}.Moreover, we choose parameters so that the interface thickness $\xi_\phi \ll p_0$.
+In fully 3D systems and low chirality ($\kappa \ll 0.5$) for $\tau<\tau_c(\kappa)=\frac{1}{2} \left[1-4 \kappa^2 + \left(1+ 4 \kappa^2/3\right)^{3/2} \right]$, Eq.~\eqref{eqn:freeEchol} is minimised by the helical phase~\cite{brazovskii1975phase} that manifests itself as unidirectional twisting of liquid crystalline molecules and with equilibrium pitch $p_0=2\pi q_0^{-1}$.
+As chirality grows larger ($\kappa \gg 0.5$), double twist of the cholesteric helix becomes favorable and a new metastable phase--the blue phase--appears.
+In the mean-field approach of Ref.~\cite{brazovskii1975phase}, for large values of the reduced chirality $\kappa$, the system is isotropic when $\tau > 0.8 \tau_c({\kappa=0})$, it develops blue phases when the reduced temperature is comprised between $0.8 \tau_c({\kappa=0})$ and $\tau_c(\kappa)$, and is in its helical phase for $\tau<\tau_c(\kappa)$.
+In 2D, blue phases appear as a regular half-skyrmion lattice with hexagonal symmetry.
+A numerical phase diagram of the stability of such phases in 2D is provided in~\cite{Metselaar2018,julia2019}.